tailor-platform/terraform-provider-tailor/docs/resources/workflow_job_function_execution_policy.md

 ### Required

-- `execution_policy_key` (String) The user-facing identifier the workflow job function passes to triggerJobFunction() as options.executionPolicyKey.
-Allowed characters are [a-z0-9_.-] (2-64 chars; must start and end with [a-z0-9]).
+- `execution_policy_key` (String) The user-facing identifier the workflow job function passes to execJobFunction() as options.executionPolicyKey.
+Two shapes:
+  - Exact: [a-z0-9_:.-] (2-64 chars; must start and end with [a-z0-9]).
+Matches only the concrete key with the same string.
+  - Wildcard: same alphabet and length envelope as the exact form except the last character is `*` (e.g. `tenant-api*`, `tenant-api.*`, `tenant-*`).
+Matches every concrete key that starts with the prefix (everything before the trailing `*`); when multiple wildcards match a concrete key, the longest-prefix one wins.
+Platform makes no assumption about what character acts as a namespace boundary; the caller decides that via the prefix they choose.
 Must be unique within the workspace.
+Scripts cannot supply a `*`-bearing key; wildcards live on the policy side only.
 - `name` (String) The name of this execution policy.
 Allowed characters are [a-z0-9-] (3-63 chars; must start and end with [a-z0-9]).
 Must be unique within the workspace.
 The resource TRN embeds this value.
 - `workspace_id` (String) The ID of the workspace that this execution policy belongs to.

 ### Optional

-- `concurrency_policy` (Attributes) Concurrency limit applied to job function dispatches that resolve to this execution_policy_key.
-When omitted, the policy registers the key as valid but applies no user-defined limit (platform safety nets still apply). (see [below for nested schema](#nestedatt--concurrency_policy))
+- `concurrency_policy` (Attributes) Concurrency limit applied per matched concrete key.
+Each concrete key that this policy matches (exactly one for exact policies, one per resolved tenant / suffix for wildcards) runs in its own independent slot pool sized by max_concurrent_executions.
+When concurrency_policy is omitted, the policy registers the key(s) as valid but applies no user-defined limit (platform safety nets still apply). (see [below for nested schema](#nestedatt--concurrency_policy))
 - `labels` (Map of String) Labels for this execution policy.

 ### Read-Only